secrary/SSMA/README.md

 SSMA is a simple malware analyzer written in Python 3.
 ## Features:
+* Analyze PE file's sections (number of sections, entropy of sections)

 * Searches for possible domains, e-mail addresses, IP addresses in the strings of the file.

 * Checks if domains are blacklisted based on abuse.ch's Ransomware Domain Blocklist and malwaredomains.com's blocklist.